Train travel in the UK can be

 - Would you like a window seat or one in the aisle?

 - Do you need a power socket?
-(Choose an aisle seat to bag one of these!)
+(Choose a window seat to bag one of these!)

 - Would you prefer the peace of a quiet carriage, where passengers are asked not to use mobiles.

-Are there any significant events happening on the day you want to travel?
-A big sports event or concert can make for a crowded and potentially rowdy train.
+Pro Tip: Check whether there are any significant events happening on the day you want to travel.
+A big sports event or concert can make for a crowded and potentially rowdy train (especially for big football fixtures).

 The Last Train (Especially at the Weekend)

 Britain has a problem drinking culture.
 If you don’t mind sharing a train half-filled with folks who have been partying, you might enjoy travelling on the last train at night.
-On the other hand, if sharing a train carriage with loud, drunken, belligerent people is not what you dream of, aim for an earlier train!
+On the other hand, if sharing a train carriage with loud, drunken, belligerent people is not what your dreams are made of, aim for an earlier train!

 Before You Travel